 - Hollister, C. (2005).
 Bringing information literacy to career services.
 Reference Services Review, 33(1), 104-111. doi: 10.1108/00907320510581414

 - Hollister, C. & Coe, J. (2003).
 Current trends vs. traditional models: Librarians’ views on the methods of library instruction.
 College & Undergraduate Libraries, 10(2), 49-63. doi: 10.1300/J106v10n02_05

 - Hollister, C. (2001).
 Price inflation and discrimination extends to non-STM disciplines: A study of library and information science journals.
 Current Studies in Librarianship, 24(1/2), 49-57.

-Current research interests: critical information literacy, scholarly publishing in the library field, open educational resource-based instruction, and social justice in professional practice
+Current research interests: critical information literacy, scholarly publishing, open access publishing, open educational resources, open pedagogical practices, and social justice in professional practice